Skip to navigation Skip to content

 • finalise the activity via the Assessment Results (AR) screen

-For new claims: update the reporting regime in the Reporting Regime Details (RPRD/RPRS) screen:
+If a manual update is required on the reporting regime in the Reporting Regime Details (RPRD/RPRS) screen:

 • go to the Reporting Regime (RPRD/RPRS) table